Leiden University

 Student Savings Tips:

-Exchange students accepted by UCI are eligible to apply for housing as soon as they have been accepted.
+Exchange students are eligible to apply for housing as soon as they have been accepted.
 Students in Leiden can apply for housing through Leiden University.
-Due to limited availability, housing is not guaranteed, but students who apply by (or preferably before) the Leiden document deadline and ensure all documents are submitted and the housing deposit has been paid early in the process have a higher chance of placement either in Leiden or in The Hague (an easy 15 minutes' train commute from Leiden).
+Due to limited availability, housing is not guaranteed, but students who apply on (or before) Leiden's deadline and ensure all documents are submitted & the housing deposit has been paid early in the process have a higher chance of placement either in Leiden or The Hague (an easy 15 minutes' train commute from Leiden).
+Housing is very tight in the Netherlands, so please apply as early as possible.

 Housing may be in the form of "student rooms", which have up to 10 private bedrooms on a floor with shared bathroom and kitchen, or in "student apartments", which hold one or two students in a small apartment with full amenities.
 Rent depends largely on the type of residence; most rooms are €400-€600 per month while apartments are €500-€800 per month.
 Please note that rent, like in UCalgary residence, is charged based on the entire semester - so for those finishing early in December, rent will still be charged for January.